St Margaret's Anglican Church

 At the conclusion of each School Year an Ecumenical Christmas Carol Service is held at Alma Bay and the Island community and visitors are invited to join with a combined churches choir in singing traditional and Australian carols to music provided by a Townsville brass band.
 A highlight of the evening is the presentation of a pageant telling of the Christmas story by the children from the Island School.

-Carols by Candlelight is usually held at Alma Bay on the last Thursday evening of the school year.
+Carols by Candlelight is usually held at Alma Bay during the last week of the school year.

 ANZAC DAY & REMEMBRANCE DAY